-Quickly Transfer Large Files Over Network Between Two Systems In Linux
+Quickly Transfer Large Files Over Network Between Two Systems In GNU/Linux

-Make sure you have installed netcat and pv on your systems.
+Make sure you have installed "netcat" and "pv" utilities on your systems.
 If they are not installed already, you can install them as shown below.
-The tar command is available by default on most Linux systems, so you don't have to install it separately.
+The "tar" package is available by default on most Linux systems, so you don't have to install it.

 On Arch Linux and its derivatives: